John-Abbott-College/6A6-Notes/labs/lab1.md

 - 📝 **Worth:** 2%
 - 📅 **Due:** Friday Feb 7, 2025 @End of class
 - 🕑 **Late submissions:** 3 days maximum.
 10% penalty per day.
-- 📥 **Submission:** Demo In class (1%) + Code submission on Github
+- 📥 **Submission:** Demo In class (1%) + Code submission on Github (1%)

 ## Objectives

-- Create the UI skeleton for a social media app
+- Create the UI skeleton for a social media app using `XAML`
+- Review concepts such as button event handlers, display prompts and action sheets.
-- Getting familiar with MAUI's basic layouts
+- Get familiar with MAUI's basic layouts
   - Grid Layout
   - Vertical and Horizontal Stack Layout
-  - Absolute Layout
+  - Flex Layout

 ## Create a MAUI Project

+- Accept the Github classroom lab

+- Clone the repository created for this effect

 - Create a .NET MAUI Project

-- Name: **Lab1**
+- Name: **MauiSocial**

 - ⚠️ IMPORTANT USE **.NET** **8**

   > Note: This version is installed on the school computer and the one tested for the instructions below.

+- Note that the  `Resources > Images` folder contains button images and icons

+  >  Note: Place all the images at the root of the `Images` folder, if you wish to keep them organized in subfolders, you must add each subfolder content to app embedded resources

 #### Target platform

-For this lab we will be testing the app on two different platforms with different form factors:
+For this lab we will be testing the app on :

-- Android Emulator of your choice: Google Pixel 5, 6 or 7
+- Google Pixel 5, 6 or 7
+- Tablet 420 dpi 8in

 > If you wish to develop on a Mac computer and test on the iOS emulator, the instructions shouldn't be different.
 But I haven't tested all the steps on iOS.